0Petya/query-language-reference-guide/README.md

 ### SQLAlchemy setup
 Before we can start querying with SQLAlchemy, there's some setup we have to do to reflect the tables.
-Here's the boilerplate for our database `shopDB`.
+Here's the boilerplate for `shopDB`.
 ```
 import sqlalchemy
 from sqlalchemy.ext.automap import automap_base